qlam-ai/belgian-financial-brain/README.md

    The script collects up-to-date information about Belgian stocks and ETFs using APIs and/or scraping methods.

 2. **Feed Data into the LLM**:
-   The live data is formatted and fed into `llama-3.2-3B-Instruct-4bit`.
+   The live data is formatted and fed into `llama-3.2-3B-Instruct-4bit` using function calling.

 3. **Ask Financial Questions**:
    Interact with the LLM to ask targeted financial queries.
 Examples: